 Table 16 lists other tools used by the community which were not pre-defined in the survey.
-They are mostly vendor-specific tools for "other tools" or references to manual intervention or the usage of adhoc scripts for "in-house developed solutions".
-Compared to the 2019 survey, there are less references to scripts, which may indicate they have been integrated in Git tools like Gitlab.
+They are mostly vendor-specific software tools for the "Other tools" category, or references to manual intervention, or the usage of ad-hoc scripts for the "In-house developed solutions" category.
+Compared to the 2019 survey, there are fewer references to scripts, which may indicate that they have been integrated in Git tools like GitLab.

 Other tools: Ciena MCP for L1 node backup

 Cisco Prime

 Juniper Mist

-JUNOS Space
+Junos Space

-Omnivista
+OmniVista

 • RCS

 Vendor NMS

-In-house developed CVSWEB
+In-house developed • CVSWEB

 solutions: Custom build scripts

 No tools used.
 Manual.

 Plain copy configs

 • Scripts

 Table 16.
-Other tools and in-house developed solutions for Configuration Management andBackup
+Other tools and in-house developed solutions for Configuration Management and Backup